SpongePowered/sponge-plugin-archetype/README.md

 Property      | Example value            | Description
 --------------|--------------------------|---------------------------------------------------------------------
-groupId       | io.github.user           | The maven groupId, useful more for plugins used as dependencies, but should more or less match your package name artifactId    | myproject                | The project id, alse used as plugin id and name of the generated folder version       | 1.0-SNAPSHOT             | The initial version for your plugin.
+groupId       | io.github.user           | The maven groupId, useful more for plugins used as dependencies, but should more or less match your package name artifactId    | myproject                | The project id, also used as plugin id and name of the generated folder version       | 1.0-SNAPSHOT             | The initial version for your plugin.
 Can (and should) be changed as development progresses package       | io.github.user.myproject | The package your plugin class will be generated in githubProject | user/repo                | The github project.
 If a value is specified that is not user/repo, issue tracking and SCM sections are added to the pom